fermyon/spin/examples/tinygo-outbound-redis/README.md

-# Spin component in TinyGo
+# Spin component in TinyGo making an outbound http call to Redis

 ```shell
 $ go mod tidy